yc004/Pothole_CBAM_YOLO/docs/en/guides/defining-project-goals.md

 ---
 comments: true
 description: Learn how to define clear goals and objectives for your computer vision project with our practical guide.
 Includes tips on problem statements, measurable objectives, and key decisions.
-keywords: computer vision, project planning, problem statement, measurable objectives, dataset preparation, model selection, YOLO11, Ultralytics
+keywords: computer vision, project planning, problem statement, measurable objectives, datasets preparation, model selection, YOLO11, Ultralytics
 ---

 # A Practical Guide for Defining Your Computer Vision Project